codeBarom/New-York-Times-News/README.md

 * Simply clone or download the project from github link.
 * Open project in Android Studio, wait for building and syncing sdk, install if anything missing and prompted.
 * After successful building the project, click on the play button on top and wait for the application to install on simulator or device.
-* To check the Junit test cases, right click on com.bindlish.nytimes (test) folder and choose 'Run tests in nytimes with coverage'.
+* To check the Junit test cases, right click on(test) folder and choose 'Run tests in nytimes with coverage'.
-* To check UI test cases, right click on com.bindlish.nytimes (androidTest) folder and choose 'Run tests in nytimes'.
+* To check UI test cases, right click on(androidTest) folder and choose 'Run tests in nytimes'.
 * With coverage option will also show the coverage of the test cases in project.

 ##### You can write back to me if you have any suggestion which can improve the architecture and how we can increase the test cases coverage.# New-York-Times-News